 - AHAs cause skin wounding: As I mentioned above, AHAs are skin-wounding agents because they encourage cells to self-destruct through apoptosis (programmed cell death).
-BHAs are non-wounding agents, as they simply loosen the attachments between skin cells—which is a more physiological process.
+BHAs are non-wounding agents, as they simply dissolve the “glue” between skin cells—which is a more physiological process.
 Is apoptosis or cell death something to worry about?
-Maybe, if you're using strong AHAs on a regular basis.
-Apoptosis is also induced by toxins such as estrogen, unsaturated fatty acids and radiation, and this paper describes it as "a cellular endpoint of the stress response."
+Maybe, if you’re using strong AHAs on a regular basis.
+Apoptosis is also induced by toxins such as estrogen, unsaturated fatty acids and radiation, and has been described as “a cellular endpoint of the stress response.”

 Now that you’re familiar with the similarities and differences between AHAs and BHAs, what does that mean for your skincare routine?
 Here are my thoughts:

 BHAs are the way to go.
 Salicylic acid is proven to reduce the number and severity of acne lesions, and is superior to benzoyl peroxide.
 Look for a concentration of 2% salicylic acid or its equivalent, 4% betaine salicylate.
 Keep in mind that you may experience initial purging, which is normal and beneficial.
 See my skin purging vs breakout tutorial for more information.